 (iii) to communicate the sound recording to the public.

 Explanation: For the purposes of this section, a copy which has been sold once shall be deemed to be a copy already in circulation.

 While considering the first issue the Honourable Court held that if the film has been filmed or shot separately by a person and it resembles the earlier film, the subsequent film is not a copy of the first film.
 Since it is clear that defendants have not copied the film but made a new film and therefore they have not infringed the copyright of the appellant/plaintiff’s film and artistic work.
-While reaching at such decision, court interpreted sec 14(a), (b), (c), (d) (1) together; Specially According to sec 14(d) (i) copyright gives exclusive right to the author to make actual physical copy of a cinematograph film by a process of duplication i.e., by using mechanical process and if that copy is made by some unauthorized person then it means infringement of copyright.
-But in present case making of T.V. commercial was independent act.
+While reaching such a decision, the court interpreted sec 14(a), (b), (c), (d) (1) together; Specially According to sec 14(d) (i) copyright gives exclusive right to the author to make actual physical copy of a cinematograph film by a process of duplication i.e., by using mechanical process and if that copy is made by some unauthorized person then it means infringement of copyright.
+But in the present case making of T.V. commercial was an independent act.
 The dialogues, the sequence, everything was shot and recorded by the defendants separately and not copied or edited from a film already made.
-Therefore the defendants are not liable of infringement of plaintiff’s copyright in its film.
-For reaching at such decision the Honourable Court has given reasoning that the independent production by another person of even the same cinematograph film does not constitute infringement of a copyright in a cinematograph film.
+Therefore the defendants are not liable for infringement of plaintiff’s copyright in its film.
+For reaching such a decision the Honourable Court has given reasoning that the independent production by another person or even the same cinematograph film does not constitute an infringement of a copyright in a cinematograph film.

 On this point, the Honourable court has referred the following cases: